Lactation in the LGBTQ+ community

 The information on the whole HIFN website will be relevant to LGBTQ+ individuals.
 This page goes through some specific areas of lactation that healthcare professionals may not be familiar with.
 First we will describe the available tools and then the ways in which these may be combined in different scenarios.
 Finally the specific needs of transmasculine parents are discussed.

-In general, LGBTQ+ individuals experience significant discrimination both within and outside the healthcare system and may avoid seeking medical advice because of this.
+In general, LGBTQ+ individuals experience significant discrimination both within and outside the healthcare system and may avoid seeking medical advice because of this (see this report from the LGBT Foundation on the experiences of trans and non binary birthing parents).
 It is therefore particularly important for healthcare professionals to educate themselves about issues faced by the LGBTQ+ community and to understand the importance of appropriate language.
 Using 'additive' language in general (for example mother or parent; breastfeeding or chestfeeding) and the parent's own preferred terms in particular (pronouns and how they refer to lactation/body parts) can signal understanding and acceptance.
 This document from Brighton & Sussex NHS Trust describes this approach more fully.

 It is well known that both men and women can produce milk without having birthed a baby, with the right hormonal stimulation - for example galactorrhoea due to pituitary tumour secretion of prolactin.
 Lactation was first induced in a semi-scientific manner by adoptive parents wanting to breastfeed their children.
 The protocol was designed by Dr Jack Newman and his patient Lenore Goldfarb and uses a combination of contraceptive hormones, physical stimulation through a breast pump and domperidone medication to mimic the hormonal changes of pregnancy and birth.